 The CCG’s work is supported by nine corporate sponsors – Amgen, Bayer, Boehringer Ingelheim, Bristol-Myers Squibb, Lilly, Novartis, Roche Diagnostics, Roche Products and Pfizer.
 Supporting organisations do not direct or control CCG strategy, activities or literature in any way.
 The CCG ensures that all its relationships with supporter organisations comply with the Association of the British Pharmaceutical Industry (ABPI) code of conduct, governing the relationship between patient groups and pharmaceutical companies.

 Charities are welcome to apply to become members of the CCG.
 Organisations that wish to join have to meet the following criteria:

-- Have a key focus on cancer care in England
+- Have a key focus on cancer care, treatment or research in England

 - Have a legal charitable status